Avoid over- and under-licensing with OpenLM

-Software products that use a license management service that is not supported by OpenLM or that do not use a license management service can now also be integrated into the monitoring and reporting of OpenLM.
+Software products that use a licence management service that is not supported by OpenLM or that do not use a licence management service can now also be integrated into the monitoring and reporting of OpenLM.

 With the OpenLM License Allocation Manager, the license administrator can create, edit and manage FlexNet Option Files, for example.

-With the option file, the license administrator controls various operating parameters within the limits of the license model.
+With the options file, the licence administrator controls various operating parameters within the limits of the licence model.
 Users are identified by their user name, host name, display, IP address or a project.
-For concurrent user (floating) licenses, the license administrator has the ability to allow or deny access to license options or to reserve certain features for users.
-Furthermore, the option file can be used to limit the available licenses or to generate a report log file.
+For concurrent user (floating) licences, the licence administrator has the option to allow or deny access to licence options or reserve certain features for users.
+Furthermore, the option file can be used to restrict the available licences or to generate a report log file.
 Typically, these option files are created with the help of editors and activated by command line operations.

-The advantage of the OpenLM Allocation Manager is on the one hand the graphical user interface provided for these administrative and very labor-intensive activities and on the other hand the direct access to the system resources from which the entries are created.
+The advantage of the OpenLM Allocation Manager lies on the one hand in the graphical user interface provided for these administrative and very labour-intensive activities and on the other hand in the direct access to the system resources from which the entries are generated.

-Users, groups, product features and other information available in the system are combined to the required options and the desired option file is created.
-The option file is saved and made available on the license server.
+Users, groups, product features and other information available in the system are combined to form the required options and the desired option file is created.
+The option file is saved and made available on the licence server.

 This procedure avoids typing or manual transfer errors, which typically result in option files not being executed without error indication.
 This can result in very long error search times.